Control Plane: Operating System of Software Distribution

 Common Challenges:

-• Seamless tenant onboarding and self-serve provisioning with guardrails
+• Seamless tenant onboarding and self-serve deployments with guardrails

 In this model, clients don’t even need to create or configure instances.
-They simply get an endpoint that just works — no tuning, no deployment logic.
-The application is smart enough to handle a broad range of use cases and automatically adjust based on usage.
-However, while the infrastructure is dynamic, the application workflows remain mostly static for all users.
-Examples: Confluent Cloud (Standard/Enterprise), HubSpot, Rippling SMBs and enterprises that have already achieved product-market fit and want to:
+They simply get an endpoint that just works — no need to create/customize/govern/manage deployments.
+The endpoint is smart enough to handle a broad range of use cases and automatically adjust based on usage to optimize for the cost, scale, performance without compromising on the security or reliability.
+Examples: Confluent Cloud (Standard/Enterprise), HubSpot, Rippling.

 Customers shouldn’t need to configure deployments or tune for scale, cost, or security.
 The endpoint they receive should be pre-optimized, auto-scalable, secure, and ready to evolve as their usage grows.